- Distinguish three broad categories of deserts.

 13.4 The Great Basin and the Basin and Range

-The desert of the Basin and Range is near 30° and also has a rain shadow effect created by westerly winds from the Pacific rising and cooling over the Sierras, depleted of moisture by precipitation on the western side.
+The desert of the Basin and Range extends from about 35° to near 40° and has a rain shadow effect created by westerly winds from the Pacific rising and cooling over the Sierras, depleted of moisture by precipitation on the western side.
 The result is relatively dry air descending across Nevada and western Utah.
-A geologic survey from the Wasatch Front southwest to the Pacific Ocean will show stages of desert landscape evolution from the young fault blocks of Utah with sharp peaks and alluvial fans at the mouths of canyons, through older landscapes in Southern Nevada with bajadas along the mountain fronts, to the oldest landscapes in the Mojave Desert of California with subdued inselbergs sticking up through a sea of old bajadas.
-This illustrates the evolutionary stages of desert landscape development.
+A journey from the Wasatch Front southwest to the Pacific Ocean will show stages of desert landscape evolution from the young fault blocks of Utah with sharp peaks and alluvial fans at the mouths of canyons, through older landscapes in Southern Nevada with bajadas along the mountain fronts, to the oldest landscapes in the Mojave Desert of California with subdued inselbergs sticking up through a sea of old bajadas.
+These landscapes illustrate the evolutionary stages of desert landscape development.

 Previously arable and usable land may be turned into desert by climate change and the activities of humans, such as poor farming practices, livestock overgrazing, and overuse of available water.
 This is a process called desertification and it is a serious problem worldwide .
 Plants and soil types that are non-arid specifically help groundwater infiltration and water retention.
-Adding aridity to an area converts these soils and plants to be less effective in retaining water, and via a positive feedback loop.
+Adding aridity to an area converts these soils and plants to be less effective in retaining water, and via a positive feedback loop (meaning that the processes feed on themselves promoting an increasing spiral).
 This only increases the aridity and spreads the desert further.
 The figure shows areas of the world and their vulnerability to desertification.
 Note the red and orange areas in western and midwestern United States.
 The Dust Bowl of the 1930s is a classic example of human caused desertification.
 Sometimes there is a conflict between what is known to prevent desertification and what an individual farmer feels he needs to do to make a living.
 Mitigating the desertification process includes both societal steps and individual education on alternatives.